container-storage-interface/spec/spec.md

 #### `CreateVolume`

-A Controller Plugin MUST implement this RPC call if it has `CREATE_DELETE_VOLUME` controller capability.
+A Controller Plugin MUST implement this RPC if it has `CREATE_DELETE_VOLUME` controller capability.
 This RPC will be called by the CO to provision a new volume on behalf of a user (to be consumed as either a block device or a mounted filesystem).

 This operation MUST be idempotent.